Ztry8/LightByte/README.md

      The size of the file content in bytes.
    - **File content** – array of 8-bit unsigned integers (`u8`)
      The actual file data.

+### Why these algorithms?
+[ChaCha20-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) is fast, secure, and authenticated encryption, ideal for games and cross-platform use.
+[Zstandard (zstd)](https://en.wikipedia.org/wiki/Zstd) is used for high-speed compression with a good balance between size and performance.

 ### Building
+You only need [rustc and cargo](https://rust-lang.org/tools/install/).
+Optionally, you can install [git](https://git-scm.com/install/).

 ```bash
 git clone https://github.com/Ztry8/LightByte/
 cd LightByte
 cargo build
 ```

+The program is cross-platform and works on any desktop OS.

 ### Using
 There are two operations: